kermitt2/grobid-ner/grobid-ner/doc/training-ner-model.md

 Grobid NER has been trained on several different datasets :

- - Reuters NER [CONLL 2003](http://www.cnts.ua.ac.be/conll2003/ner/) manually annotated training data (10k words, 26 classes).
-This dataset is not public, so not shipped with the code.
-In order to obtain it,

- - Manually annotated extract from the Wikipedia article on World War 1 (approximately 10k words, 26 classes)

-The datasets distributed with this project are publicly available under the following licences:

- - [Wikipedia](http://www.wikipedia.org) data is available under the licence [Creative Commons Attribution-ShareAlike License](https://creativecommons.org/licenses/by-sa/3.0/).

- - [EHRI](https://portal.ehri-project.eu) data from the research portal, openly available as mentioned in the EHRI [data policy](https://portal.ehri-project.eu/data-policy).

-The following datasets has been used as training data, but are not distributed with the project:

- - Reuters corpus, not publicly available.
+ - Reuters dataset: This dataset was made available from Reuters Ltd. It is not public and it is not provided within this project.
 To obtain it, contact [NIST](http://trec.nist.gov/data/reuters/reuters.html).

+ - [CONLL 2003](http://www.cnts.ua.ac.be/conll2003/ner/) NER manually annotated dataset made available for CONLL 2003 conference.
+This dataset contains the annotations used for the CONLL conference.
+It is public and it ships only annotations.
+It requires the Reuters dataset (see above) [to be built](http://www.cnts.ua.ac.be/conll2003/ner/000README).

+ - Manually annotated extract from the Wikipedia article on World War 1 (approximately 10k words, 26 classes).
+This data, as the whole wikipedia, is freely available under the licence [Creative Commons Attribution-ShareAlike License](https://creativecommons.org/licenses/by-sa/3.0/).

+ - [EHRI](https://portal.ehri-project.eu) data from the research portal, openly available ([data policy](https://portal.ehri-project.eu/data-policy)).